OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-internal/android-data-in-sandbox/test.md

 3. Launch and use the app going through the various workflows while inputting sensitive data wherever you can.
 Taking note of the data you input can help identify it later using tools to search for it.

-3. Take a copy of the app's private data directory for offline analysis.
-See: https://mas.owasp.org/MASTG/techniques/android/MASTG-TECH-0008.
+4. Take a second copy of the app's private data directory for offline analysis and make a diff using the first copy to identify all files created or modify during your testing session.

-4. Attempt to identify and decode data that has been encoded using methods such as base64 encoding, hexadecimal representation, URL encoding, escape sequences, wide characters and common data obfuscation methods such as xoring.
+5. Attempt to identify and decode data that has been encoded using methods such as base64 encoding, hexadecimal representation, URL encoding, escape sequences, wide characters and common data obfuscation methods such as xoring.
 Also consider identifying and decompressing compressed files such as tar or zip.
 These methods obscure but do not protect sensitive data.

 ## Observation